 2. The baraat (groom’s entourage and grand entry) that never ends

 If you are from the groom’s side, make sure your clothes are pinned up properly (especially, if you’ve chosen to wear a saree).
 There will be hours of ridiculous dancing (watch out for the serpent dance) by friends and family of the groom, that starts about a kilometre from the venue.
 The live band is loud and mostly out of tune.
-A human chain carries heavy chandelier-like lights on their shoulders and walk alongside the *baraat*.
-The groom’s entourage dance for as long as they can – they expect this to build excitement in the bride, who can usually be found sipping a mojito disguised as a fresh lime soda.
+A human chain carries heavy chandelier-like lights on their shoulders and walks alongside the baraat.
+The groom’s entourage dance for as long as they can – they expect this to build excitement in the bride, who can usually be found waiting at the venue alongside her family and friends all seated and waiting patiently in white linen-covered chairs, sipping a mojito disguised as a fresh lime soda.
 And this hours-long process takes place on a regular moving road leading to snarled-up traffic, but so what, the more, the merrier!

 3. Searching for an eligible rishta (relationship a.k.a. marriage prospect)